deepfactor-io/appsec-village-pod-dc31/README.md

 user from the username shown above.
 Feel free to make any other configuration changes you wish.

+## Using your own VM/environment

+Don't want to download or use the precreated VM?
+No problem!
+To build the code manually, we've provided two Makefiles (one in src/exercise1 and another in src/exercise2).
+Just clone this repo and run "make" in the examples directories.
+The POD depends on the following packages, which might need to be installed in your environment:

+  - make
+  - gcc
+  - bpftrace

+Once you've built the exercises, the rest of the instructions here are the same.

 ## The exercises

 This POD is broken down into two exercises, both of which can be done within